 - Spousal support can be drastically reduced or even barred.
 First, before the judge considers the above-mentioned statutory factors, the judge is required to consider the circumstances and factors which contributed to the dissolution of the marriage, specifically including adultery, cruelty or desertion.
 This is why we said, way back in the section on grounds of divorce, that adultery, cruelty and desertion are still important issues.
 Also, the Virginia Code says:“[N]o permanent maintenance and support shall be awarded from a spouse if there exists in such spouse’s favor a ground of divorce [of adultery].”
 As you can see, not only is adultery still an important issue, it can be an “a-bomb” dropped on your hopes for spousal support.
 If you are the one seeking spousal support, and you have committed adultery, then your spouse will seek to bar you from receiving spousal support on the basis of this law.
 Your spouse doesn’t have to get the divorce from you on that ground, he/she merely has to show that “there exists in [his/her] favor” that ground of divorce.
 Here’s the only exception provided in the law:“However, the court may make such an award notwithstanding the existence of such ground if the court determines from clear and convincing evidence, that a denial of support and maintenance would constitute a manifest injustice, based upon the respective degrees of fault during the marriage and the relative economic circumstances of the parties.”

 - How long does the spousal support last?
 That depends.
 It used to be that spousal support was always forever – until the death of one of the parties or the remarriage of the dependent spouse.
-Beginning a couple decades ago, with the advent of more women into good paying jobs, judges began to be more resistant to awarding spousal support on a permanent basis.
+Beginning a couple decades ago, however, judges began to be more resistant to awarding spousal support on a permanent basis.
 As a result, the General Assembly gave judges a powerful new tool popularly called “defined duration spousal support.”
 According to the Virginia Code: “The court, in its discretion, may decree that maintenance and support of a spouse be made in periodic payments for a defined duration, or in periodic payments for an undefined duration, or in a lump sum award, or in any combination thereof.”
 The point of defined duration spousal support is to award support to the dependent spouse for a length of time sufficient to allow the dependent spouse to go back to school and get the training necessary to qualify for a good job in a reasonable amount of time.